What is Market Making?

 Any institutional-grade market maker will operate with programmatic execution and algorithms that integrate with exchange APIs that are designed to create efficient markets.
 A robust API allows market makers to act more efficiently with more reliable up-times, providing consistent liquidity.

 Like many aspects of the cryptocurrency market, standard practices need to improve and bad actors need to be stamped out.
-By quizzing market making partners on basic aspects such as trading strategy, funding, profit sharing, and KPIs, crypto projects will be able to find a reliable partner that works for them.
+By quizzing market making partners on basic aspects such as trading strategy, funding, wash trading, and KPIs, crypto projects will be able to find a reliable partner that works for them.
 An efficient market maker encourages a healthy token market, allowing projects to build the future of their digital asset ecosystem.

 To learn more, contact firstname.lastname@example.org